diogoff/trackml-100/README.md

 Each worker runs `particles.py` with the event ids that have been assigned to it.

-In case the execution is interrupted or some workers fail, `qsub_particles.py` will check which event ids are missing processing and will again launch _n_ workers to handle those missing events.
+In case the execution is interrupted or some workers fail, `qsub_particles.py` will check which event ids are missing and will again launch _n_ workers to handle those missing events.

 ### What is `merge_particles.py`?

-Since events are processed independently by _n_ workers, there is a final step to merge all processed events (i.e. the output files `event*-particles.csv`) into a single CSV file (which will be called `particles.csv`).
+Since events are processed independently, there is a final step to merge all processed events (i.e. the output files `event*-particles.csv`) into a single CSV file (which will be called `particles.csv`).

 As a result of this step, we will have a `particles.csv` file of about 48.0 GB.